VallapuArjun/cloud-computing-projects/shell scripting/README.md

 # Create a new directory
 mkdir my_directory

-# Navigate into the new directory
+# Change into the new directory
 cd my_directory

 # Create a new text file